fgx/fgx.github.io/sandbox/flightpath/readme.md

 ### Issues

+* Placement of flightpath - by algorithm - is bizarre
+* Flightmap scaling is still by eye
-* Camera Follow is mostly broken
+* Camera Follow is mostly broken  << not even r7
 * Display of aircraft has issues because model scaled down too much.
 	* May need to consider scaling up the whole exercise